More arrests over murder of Kenya LGBTQ activist

 UN human rights chief Volker Turk said on Saturday he was “shaken” by Chiloba’s death.

-“Standing in solidarity with LGBTQ!+ activists around the world.
+“Standing in solidarity with LGBTQI+ activists around the world.
 Urgent need to redouble efforts for their protection,“ he said on Twitter.

 His call was echoed by the African Union’s human rights commissioner Solomon Ayele Dersso who issued a statement Saturday condemning Chiloba’s killing and saying it appeared it was “a result of hate”.